Skip to Main Content Skip to Footer Toggle Navigation Menu

 Over the past year, a Macalester working group led by Native and Indigenous staff and faculty began developing a campus mural project, as one piece of how Macalester honors the narratives and experiences of our Indigenous communities.
 This is ongoing work to think critically about how we care for—and educate about—the Dakota land we’re on.

-In 2025, we’re thrilled to partner with Minneapolis artist Natchez Beaulieu, Waabigwanikwe (Flower Woman), an Anishinaabekwe from the White Earth Nation, who has joined our community to create an acrylic mural covering the columns in the Link between the library and Old Main.
-(You can see more of her work by following Ashagi Studios on Facebook or Instagram.)
+In 2025, we’re thrilled to partner with Minneapolis artist Natchez Beaulieu, Waabigwanikwe (Flower Woman), an Anishinaabekwe from the White Earth Nation and co-designer Hapistinna Graci Horne, who was born and raised in Mnisota whose Dakota and Lakota bands are Sisseton Wahpeton, Hunkpapa, and Wahpekute, to create an acrylic mural covering the columns in the Link between the library and Old Main.

 Natchez’s vision for the project begins with a focus on the Four Directions and the Dakota land.
 Equally important to her is connecting with the Mac community to shape this project together, including through artist dialogue events and chances to paint the mural together.
-The mural will be complete by summer, with a dedication ceremony in the works for the fall during Mac Fest.
+The mural was completed during the fall, with a dedication ceremony on Monday, October 13th, 2025, to honor Indigenous Peoples’ Day.

 For more information about participating in the project: contact Institutional Equity.